Why Life Skills Training Is Crucial To Addiction Recovery

 - Take responsibility for your living space

 Many addicts struggle with mental health disorders that require medication.
-This means that the individual is dealing with additional problems beyond substance abuse.
+Having mental health disorders also means that the individual is dealing with additional problems beyond substance abuse.
 A mental health problem has to be addressed along with the addiction problem.
 The two problems are often interrelated.
 Substance abuse is often a form of self-medicating.
-Learning how to manage medication in a safe and responsible way is essential for a healthy life style.
+Learning how to manage medication safely and responsibly is essential for a healthy life style.

 Many addicts are very self-centered and struggle with loneliness.
 Learning how to interact appropriately with others is an important skill.
 Successful recovery usually requires making a new circle of friends and avoiding hanging out with old friends that the addict used to drink or do drugs with.
 Some important social skills include: